 The authors chose the Individual iOS Developer Program to gain the greatest understanding of the features available to developers wishing to post and distribute applications via the App Store.
-At the beginning of the on-line registration process, Apple advises the user of the following technical requirement: "You must have an intel-based Mac running Mac OS X Snow Leopard to develop Mac OS X and iOS apps for the App Store" (Apple Corporation, n.d.g).
+At the beginning of the on-line registration process, Apple advises the user of the following technical requirement: "You must have an Intel-based Mac running Mac OS X Snow Leopard to develop Mac OS X and iOS apps for the App Store" (Apple Corporation, n.d.g).
 The requirement that iOS applications can only be developed from within Apple's proprietary OS X operating system emphasizes Apple's tight control over the entire process.

-During the first step of registration, users are given the option of creating a new account for the developer program or of using an existing Apple ID such as that used by an iPod or iPhone user when they registered to access the App Store.
+During the first step of registration, users are given the option of creating a new account for the developer program or of using an existing Apple ID, such as that used by an iPod or iPhone user, when they register to access the App Store.
 The next step asks the user to choose between enrolling as an individual or a company.
 After selecting individual, the user is presented with a request to update their profile by answering the following questions:

-- Which Apple platforms do you develop with?

-- What is your primary market?

-- Which types of iOS applications do you plan on developing?

-- Please select the primary category for your application(s).

-- Free Applications

-- Commercial Applications

-- Enterprise (In-House) Applications

-- Web Applications

-- How many years have you been developing on Apple Platforms?

-- Do you develop on other mobile platforms?
+- Which Apple platforms do you develop with? - What is your primary market? - Which types of iOS applications do you plan on developing? - How many years have you been developing on Apple Platforms? - Do you develop on other mobile platforms?
 (Apple Corporation, n.d.b)

 The next step after creating/updating your profile is to agree to Apple's extensive Apple Developer Agreement.
-This is a long scrolling document that the author assumes few users ever read.
-The website does not require scrolling through the document prior to clicking on the "I Agree" button.
-The next screen is used to enter the developer's credit card identity information for charging the required \$99/year fee.
-Actual payment of the fee is handled by putting the developer program registration request into a shopping cart and then being redirected to Apple's online store to complete the transaction.
 Upon checking out, the developer is advised that the registration may take up to 24 hours to process.
-Receipt of the actual developer welcome e-mail was within one hour of the 24-hour estimate.
+Receipt of the actual developer welcome email was within one hour of the 24-hour estimate.
 The developer registration welcome e-mail is very short.
-It basically says "thank you for joining the iOS Developer Program" and gives you a link to log into the Developer Member Center.
-Figure 5 is a screenshot of the Member Center.
+It basically says, "thank you for joining the iOS Developer Program," and it gives you a link to log into the Developer Member Center.
+Figure 4 is a screenshot of the Member Center.

-Figure 5.
-Developer Member Center (Apple Corporation, n.d.a)
+Figure 4.
+Developer Member Center

+(Apple Corporation, n.d.a)

-Clicking on the iOS link under the Dev Centers heading takes the user to a much more comprehensive page targeted at getting the developer started on building applications.
+Clicking on the iOS link under the Dev Center's heading takes the user to a much more comprehensive page targeted at getting the developer started on building applications.
 The main section on the iOS Development page is titled Resources for iOS 4.3, and it includes links to the following items:

-- Downloads-Link to several items including the iOS SDK. - Getting Started Videos-Watch Apple experts discuss a range of introductory concepts for iOS development.

-- Getting Started Documents-Learn the fundamental concepts and best-practices for iOS development. - iOS Developer Library-Select from a range of technical documentation on iOS development. - iAd JS Reverence Library-Select from a range of technical documentation on developing with iAd JS. - Coding How-To's-Learn how to incorporate features of iOS in your application. - Sample Code-Use these samples to inspire development of your own great applications. - Apple Developer Forums-Discuss iOS development with other developers and Apple engineers.
+- Downloads-Link to several items, including the iOS SDK. - Getting Started Videos-Watch Apple experts discuss a range of introductory concepts for iOS development. - Getting Started Documents-Learn the fundamental concepts and best practices for iOS development. - iOS Developer Library-Select from a range of technical documentation on iOS development. - iAd JS Reverence Library-Select from a range of technical documentation on developing with iAd JS. - Coding How-To's-Learn how to incorporate features of iOS in your application. - Sample Code-Use these samples to inspire development of your own great applications. - Apple Developer Forums-Discuss iOS development with other developers and Apple engineers.
 (Apple Corporation, n.d.h)

 These links are only about one third of the resources available on the iOS Dev Center web page.
-There were several other sections including the App Store Resource Center, News and Announcements, iOS Developer Opportunities, and News and Announcements.
+There were several other sections, including the App Store Resource

+Center, News and Announcements, iOS Developer Opportunities, and News and Announcements.
 As stated earlier, the iOS Dev Center portal is very comprehensive and serves as an effective one-stop-shopping source for just about any topic applicable to App Store development.